-- explore and discuss opportunities by which benefits to local communities can be enhanced, such as improving infrastructure; - describe the goals of local or regional land use plans or local or regional development plans where applicable mitigation or enhancement measures are proposed and the extent to which the project is aligned with such plans to avoid or enhance social effects; - describe mitigation measures considered for heritage and structures, sites, and things of significance, as well as contingency plans and communications plans in the event of such discoveries during construction: - propose differentiated mitigation measures, if applicable, so that adverse effects do not fall disproportionately on Indigenous peoples and vulnerable subgroups, and they are not disadvantaged in sharing any positive effect resulting from the project.
-These mitigation measures should be developed in collaboration with the potentially affected communities and subgroups; - describe how tolerance thresholds for potential adverse effects identified by Indigenous peoples were considered; - describe how the GBA+ results on disproportionate effects have been used to inform mitigation and enhancement measures, including measures to prevent sexual harassment and gender-based violence: - identify measures that will be implemented to prevent sexual harassment and violence in the workplace, such as programs to support the safety and security of people and codes of conduct; and - a description of any plans for cultural sensitivity or awareness training for non-Indigenous employees to promote a safe work environment that supports the well-being of Indigenous employees.
+- explore and discuss opportunities by which benefits to local communities can be enhanced, such as improving infrastructure; - describe the goals of local or regional land use plans or local or regional development plans where applicable mitigation or enhancement measures are proposed and the extent to which the Project is aligned with such plans to avoid or enhance social effects; - propose differentiated mitigation measures, if applicable, so that adverse effects do not fall disproportionately on Indigenous peoples and vulnerable subgroups, and they are not disadvantaged in sharing any positive effect resulting from the Project.
+These mitigation measures should be developed in collaboration with the potentially affected communities and subgroups;

+- describe how tolerance thresholds for potential adverse effects identified by Indigenous groups were considered: - describe how the GBA+ results on disproportionate effects have been used to inform mitigation and enhancement measures, including measures to prevent sexual harassment and gender-based violence; - identify measures that will be implemented to prevent sexual harassment and violence in the workplace, such as programs to support the safety and security of people and codes of conduct; and - describe any plans for cultural sensitivity or awareness training for non-Indigenous employees to promote a safe work environment that supports the well-being of Indigenous employees.